 Bass Traps are simply special acoustic treatments designed to target and control bass frequencies in recording studios, music rooms, and home theaters where an even bass response is important.

-Typically positioned in and along the major corners of the room, broadband bass traps utilize thick acoustic foam panels across the corners and the physics of sound waves at low-end frequencies to “trap” or dampen standing waves of overactive bass frequencies.
+Bass traps are typically positioned in and along with the major corners of the room, broadband bass traps utilize thick acoustic foam panels across the corners and the physics of sound waves at low-end frequencies to “trap” or dampen standing waves of overactive bass frequencies.